Intermountain Hospital of Boise

 Intermountain Hospital of Boise - Boise, ID

 Intermountain Hospital Of Boise is a detox and addiction treatment facility located at 303 North Allumbaugh Street in the 83704 zip code of Boise, ID.
-As a detox center, it offers cocaine detox, meth detox and benzodiazepines detox.
-The treatment program at Intermountain Hospital Of Boise includes hospital inpatient detoxification, hospital inpatient treatment and hospital inpatient treatment.
-Intermountain Hospital Of Boise offers treatment to veterans, people with trauma and people with dual diagnosis treatment.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers alcohol detox, benzodiazepines detox and opioid detox.
+The treatment program at Intermountain Hospital Of Boise includes hospital inpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
+Intermountain Hospital Of Boise offers treatment to military families, people with dual diagnosis treatment and seniors.
+It accepts men and women into their treatment and detox program.

 Address: 303 North Allumbaugh Street, Boise, ID 83704